Statewide Database

 Interview findings:

-Experts enter via the homepage and memorize a series of clicks to get to their desired dataset.
+Insight: Experts enter via homepage and memorize a series of clicks to reach their desired dataset.
 When they forget the series of clicks they remember using trial and error.

 Iterative prototyping